Millions of singles believe they can achieve happiness by becoming wealthy. How about you? Do you equate the good life with financial success?

 2. Fun doesn't last.
 Happiness does.

-Have you noticed that you have to keep "having fun"?
+Have you noticed that you have to keep having fun?
 Its effect doesn't last.
 It's temporary.
 Being wealthy lets you have more fun, more often, but even so, it takes an active effort.
 It's hard to just sit in a chair and have fun.
 Happiness, on the other hand, is a condition.
 It lasts.
 Yes, it may come and go, but it doesn't require constant activity for you to experience it.
 And happiness is a deep-down satisfaction.
 It brings joy to your spirit.
 Happiness is a diamond.
 Fun is sparkly, attractive, and enticing, but it's cut glass compared to happiness.

 3. Wealthy celebrities fail in trying to buy happiness

 outrageously expensive cars, live in mansions, and hang out in nightclubs trying to manufacture a happy life.
 It doesn't work.
 They're only buying fun.
 They get addicted to drugs and alcohol, go bankrupt, get in trouble with the law, and turn into egotistical, spoiled brats.
-They believe the lie that their wealth can buy happiness, while the rest of us watch them embarass themselves with their overindulgence.
-We tell ourselves we would be able to handle it better than them, yet at the same time we refuse to learn from their examples that wealth cannot buy happiness.
+They believe the lie that their wealth can buy happiness, while the rest of us watch them embarrass themselves with their overindulgence.
+We tell ourselves we would be able to handle it better than them, yet at the same time we refuse to learn from their example that wealth cannot buy happiness.

-4. We believe the lie that wealth makes us worthwhile.
+4. We believe the lie that wealth makes us worthwhile

-When you have to do without because you don't have money, you can fall into the trap of believing that money makes you more valuable as a person.
+When you have to do without because you don't have money, you can fall into the trap of believing money makes you more valuable as a person.
 A shallow, greedy society may believe that, but that doesn't make it so.
 Wealthy people seem to get more "respect," but in reality it's usually a kind of insincere fawning.
 We can't wait until we're rich to build healthy self-esteem and be happy.
 Most of us will never be rich and we'll waste our life waiting.
 Money comes and goes.
 If you base your self-worth on money, you'll crash emotionally when you fall on hard times.
 Many (but not all) rich people are despicable, and many (but not all) poor people are living saints.
 Money is not a factor in your value as a person.